kaihere14/DaemonDoc/README.md

 Automate accurate GitHub README maintenance through codebase analysis, commit tracking, and intelligent document restructuring.
 DaemonDoc v1 is fully open source with no paid features or usage limits.

+> **Free and open source, forever.** DaemonDoc v1 has no paid tiers, subscriptions, credits, or usage limits — every feature is available to every user, and unlimited repositories can be activated.
+There is no payment or billing code in this repository.
+Paid features are planned for DaemonDoc v2, a separate SaaS product; this version stays free.

 ---

 ## ✨ Key Features